skial/haxe.io/src/roundups/wwx/C++ Magic.md

 The next section is on `extern` magic.
 The C++ target has never supported extern classes like the other compiler targets, until now.
 This is now possible because of all the new features introduced above.
-Here is an example from Hugh's slides.
+Here is an example taken from Hugh's slides.

 ```Haxe
 // Avoids generating dynamic accessors.